btnh/kras-ppi-inhibitor-qsar/README.md

 # PhD Thesis Project -- QSAR-Guided Design and Synthesis of Novel Inhibitors Targeting KRAS Protein-Protein Interactions

-Training and evaluation of ten regression algorithms on in-house library of KRAS protein-protein interaction inhibitors.
-The best model was selected to predict activities of the molecules from several molecular libraries regarding inhibition kras nucleotide exchange.
+## Summary
-# Python QSAR Pipeline for Screening of novel KRAS Protein-Protein Interaction Inhibitors (PPIIs)
+This project aimed at comparing the chemical space covered by a library of KRAS protein-protein (PPI) interaction inhibitors with  _small molecule_ inhibitors and known PPI inhibitors.
+The gained insights were used to select screening libraries.
+In order to select the most promising molecules from the libraries, the KRAS PPI inhibitor library was extended using the ChEMBL databasea.
+Appropriate features were selected and ten regression algorithms were trained and evaluated using nested five-fold cross validation.
+The best model was selected to predict activities of the molecules from several molecular libraries regarding inhibition of the KRAS nucleotide exchange.
+All code and workflows used in this project are provided here, with the goal of facilitating the implementation of machine learning in future medicinal chemistry projects.

 ## General Information
 This project was inspired by the pubication RSC Med.
 Chem., 2024, 15,